blazingkyuubii/purradise-reactjs/README.md

-# ReactJS Upskilling Project
+# Status: WIP (Work In Progress)
-This website is still halfway finished, it's a project I'm currently working on for my ReactJS journey!
+Some pages are still on barebones/not yet responsive.

 # Tech Stack
 (Create React App) ReactJS, TailwindCSS, Headless UI, SwiperJS.